Păstorel Teodoreanu: Țara Noastră period

 In short while, Al. O. Teodoreanu became a popular presence in literary circles, and a famous bon viveur.
 The moniker Păstorel, candidly accepted by Teodoreanu, was a reference to these drinking habits: he was said to have "tended" (păstorit) the rare wines, bringing them to the attention of other culinary experts.
 His first contribution to food criticism was published by Flacăra on December 31, 1921, with the title Din carnetul unui gastronom ("From a Gastronomer's Notebook").
 He is said to have been uniquely well-acquainted with French cuisine, having read all its relevant guides—from Joseph Berchoux to Brillat-Savarin and Mapie de Toulouse-Lautrec.
 Teodoreanu integrated with the bohemian society in several cities, leaving written records of his drunken dialogues with linguist Alexandru Al. Philippide.
 At Iași, the Teodoreanus, including Ștefana, tightened their links with Viața Românească, and with novelist Mihail Sadoveanu; Păstorel greatly admired the group's doyen, critic Garabet Ibrăileanu.
-A visitor, modernist poet-critic Felix Aderca, reported seeing Păstorel at Viața Românească, "plotting" against the National Theatre Bucharest, because, unlike the nationalist theatrical companies of Iași, it only rarely staged Romanian plays.
+A visitor, modernist poet-critic Felix Aderca, reported seeing Păstorel at Viața Românească, "plotting" against the National Theater Bucharest, because, unlike the nationalist theatrical companies of Iași, it only rarely staged Romanian plays.
 Aderca's antagonistic remarks, published in Sburătorul, reflected growing tensions between the modernist circles in Bucharest and the cultural conservatives in Iași.
 Visiting Bucharest in or around 1923, Păstorel met Aderca at Casa Capșa restaurant; the resulting fistfight was only interrupted by the intervention of a bystander, Ilarie Voronca.